shrushtinasre03/social-media-sentiment-analysis/README.md

 # Social media analytics
 ## project overview
-This project analyzes social media data to identify trends, engagement patterns ans user behavioue
+This project analyzes social media data to identify trends, engagement patterns and user behaviour using ML and NLP.
 ## technologies used
 -python
 -pandas